Last Updated on May 17, 2021 by queenie mak

 Are you including Victoria Peak Hike on your Hong Kong itinerary?

-I hope so because Victoria Peak Hike is the easiest and most scenic trail in Hong Kong.
+I hope so because Victoria Peak Hike is one of the most scenic and easiest trails in Hong Kong.
 It is a must-see attraction even if you only have a day or two in the city.

 And I hope my post helped you determine how you will go up to the Peak and how to plan an awesome afternoon hiking Victoria Peak.
 Let me know if you have any questions – leave them in the comment section!